 LLD Seed Library

-Last year, LLD became one of the first public libraries in Illinois to lend open-pollinated, heirloom seeds.
-After a successful inaugural year, the 2015 season is off to an even better start!
-Participation in the Community Seed Resource Program, a collaboration between Seed Matters and the Seed Savers Exchange, expands the collection to include flowers, herbs, and even more vegetables!
+In 2014, LLD became one of the first public libraries in Illinois to lend open-pollinated, heirloom seeds.
+Community Seed Resource Program, a collaboration between Seed Matters and the Seed Savers Exchange, expands the collection to include flowers, herbs, and even more vegetables!